 What do you think?
 In the end, are you familiar with Smith?
 Did you find that you have any interests and experiences, hopes and consolations in common with her?
 What has been your truest calling in life?
 What pilgrimages have you made?
 What have you lost?
 What remains?

-We hope you will join us: Tuesday, May 7, at 6:30 p.m. at Main Library; Thursday, May 16, at 11:00 a.m. at West Ashley Branch Library; and here on the blog.
+We hope you will join the discussion: Tuesday, December 6, at 6:30 p.m. at Main Library; Thursday, December 15, at 11:00 a.m. at West Ashley Branch Library; and here on the blog.